 Badge II: Project Development

-Instructor: Dr. Linda Garcia Merchant, Public Humanities Data Librarian, UH LIbraries
+Instructor: Dr. Linda Garcia Merchant, Director, Digital Humanities Core Facility, UH LIbraries